sangT220222/javaScriptCalculator/README.md

-This repository will contain the building of a simple calculator through the usuage of Javascript, HTML and CSS
+A simple calculator has been implemented and developed through the usuage of Javascript, HTML and CSS.

+Live preview of thee website can be found here : https://sangt220222.github.io/javaScriptCalculator/

 The preview of the calculator can be seen below.